 Recently enacted legislation imposes withholding taxes on certain types of payments made to "foreign financial institutions" and certain other non-U.S. entities.
 Under this legislation, the failure to comply with additional certification, information reporting and other specified requirements could result in withholding tax being imposed on payments of dividends and sales proceeds to U.S. holders who own shares of our common stock through foreign accounts or foreign intermediaries and certain non-U.S. holders.
 The legislation imposes a 30% withholding tax on dividends on, or gross proceeds from the sale or other disposition of, our common stock paid to a foreign financial institution or to a foreign non-financial entity, unless (1) the foreign financial institution undertakes certain diligence and reporting obligations or (2) the foreign non-financial entity either certifies it does not have any substantial U.S. owners or furnishes identifying information regarding each substantial U.S. owner.
 In addition, if the payee is a foreign financial institution, it must enter into an agreement with the U.S. Treasury requiring, among other things, that it undertake to identify accounts held by certain U.S. persons or U.S.-owned foreign entities, annually report certain information about such accounts and withhold 30% on payments to account holders whose actions prevent it from complying with these reporting and other requirements.
-The legislation is effective with respect to payments made after December 31, 2012, but recent IRS guidance generally indicates that, under future regulations, the 30% withholding tax will only apply to payments of dividends on our common stock made after December 31, 2014.
+The legislation is effective with respect to payments made after December 31, 2012, but recent IRS guidance generally indicates that, under future regulations, the 30% withholding tax will only apply to payments of dividends on our common stock made after December 31, 2013 and payments of gross proceeds from a sale or other disposition of our common stock made after December 31, 2014.
 Prospective investors should consult their tax advisors regarding this legislation.